How are water mains and sewage checked when buying a home?

-Your solicitor will contact the water company that supplies the property you wish to buy, then report back on the following questions:
+Your solicitor will submit the CON29DW search to the water company that supplies the property and then report back to you with the results.

 - Who is responsible for drainage at the property?